DevGlitch/alembic-migration-checker/README.md

 ___

+### 🚦 Exit Status

+- **Exit Code 0**: This code indicates successful execution of the action.
+It can signify one of two scenarios:
+    1. No new migrations were detected, and the database schema is fully aligned with the latest migration script.
+    2. One or more new migrations were detected, but the database schema is already aligned with the latest migration script.
+In other words, the down revisions of the database match those of the migration scripts, ensuring consistency.

+- **Exit Code 1**: This code indicates errors or discrepancies encountered during execution.
+It typically signifies
+  that:
+    - The database schema does not align with the migration history, indicating potential issues such as missing or mismatched migrations.
+This could require further investigation and corrective action to ensure database consistency.

+---

 ## 🛠 Usage

-Below are usage examples on how to use the Alembic Version Checker for different types of supported databases within your GitHub Actions workflows.
+Below are usage examples on how to use the Alembic Migration Checker for different types of supported databases within your GitHub Actions workflows.

 ### 🐘 PostgreSQL Example